<img alt="" src="https://secure.inventiveinspired7.com/792550.png" style="display:none;">

 • MIL-STD-202G: Test methods for standard electronic and electrical component parts

-In general, the best mil-grade PCBs conform to specific parameters regarding dielectric thickness, annular ring for inner and outer layer, and drill to copper clearance.
+In general, the best mil-grade PCBs conform to specific parameters regarding dielectric thickness, annular ring for the inner and outer layer, and drill to copper clearance.

 The DoD has laid out specifications for the general performance requirements for printed circuit boards and PCB assembly.